Persecution of homosexuals in Nazi Germany: Concentration camps

 About 5,000 to 6,000 homosexual men were imprisoned in the concentration camps.
 Sociologist Rüdiger Lautmann examined 2,542 known cases of homosexual concentration camp prisoners and determined their death rate was 60 percent, compared with 42 percent of political prisoners and 35 percent of Jehovah's Witnesses.
 Assuming a death rate of between 53 and 60 percent, at least 3,100 to 3,600 men died in the camps.
 SS guards murdered homosexual prisoners out of cruelty or during sadistic games, disguising the deaths as natural causes.
 At camps like Mauthausen and Flossenbürg, it was standard practice to work homosexual prisoners to death.
 In mid-1942 almost all the homosexual prisoners at Sachsenhausen (at least two hundred) were executed.
 Many homosexual prisoners at Ravensbrück died at the same time.
 The chances of survival depended on which camp the men were incarcerated in; Neuengamme was considered less harsh for homosexual prisoners than Buchenwald, Dachau, or Sachsenhausen.

 Initially, homosexuals were differentiated from other prisoners with a badge bearing capital letter "A" that was used at Lichtenberg.
 The standardized Nazi concentration camp badges that included a pink triangle for homosexual prisoners were adopted in 1938.

 Homosexual prisoners were a preferred target of Nazi human experimentation during the last years of Nazi rule.
 The best-known experiments involving homosexual men were attempts by endocrinologist Carl Vaernet to change prisoners' sexual orientations by implanting a pellet that released testosterone.
-Most of the victims, non-consenting prisoners at Buchenwald, died shortly thereafter.
 Homosexual and Jewish prisoners were also given experimental treatments for typhus at Buchenwald, for phosphorus burns at Sachsenhausen, and were used for testing opiates and Pervitin.
-Some homosexual prisoners were castrated.